Pathfinder - The Mast of Many Styles Monk Handbook

 - Pummeling Style: An excellent choice for most monks, but not essential for the Master of Many Styles because you don't have Flurry of Blows.

 - Pummeling Bully: You only need to hit once, and this is much easier to get than Improved Trip, but I would keep this as an option for your wildcard slots.
+However, the requirement for Improved Reposition (which requires 13 Int) is really steep.

 - Pummeling Charge: Making a full attack on a charge is almost always better than making a single attack.
 But most turns don't involve a charge, so pick this up with a wildcard slot when you need it and dump it when you don't.